 Our plastic surgeons continue to develop many new and advanced breast reconstruction techniques, and their goal is to make sure you are aware of the options available to you.

-Factors which are considered when choosing the right reconstructive option for you include:
+Factors which are considered when choosing the right breast reconstruction option for you include:

 - Type of surgical treatment you are having (type of mastectomy)